 The first thing that campers and visitors alike notice about Montaña de Oro are the Eucalyptus trees that fill most of the area when you first enter the park and then wind through the park towards the primary Equestrian staging area.
 These Eucalyptus trees are a remnant of California history when several “forward” thinking settlers in the 1870’s planted Eucalyptus trees (native to Australia) in many California coastal locations as timber prospects to meet the anticipated demand for building as people by the wagon-load were coming to California.
 Unfortunately for them, Eucalyptus turned out to be a poor source for timber . . . but the trees sure add beauty and mystique to this coastal land.

 Riding through these trees is a highlight of an Equestrian’s visit to Montaña de Oro.
-The trail with the most trees will be found on Bloody Nose trail coming to or from the Horse Camp (see map above) off Cable trail.
+The trail with the most trees will be found on Bloody Nose trail coming to or from Hazard Horse Camp (see map above) off Cable trail.
 Beach access is off the Cable trail which is accessible from the Horse Camp and from the northern part of the Dune Trail.
 Another beach access which is more treacherous with “horse stairs” is off Hazard Reef trail which is near the day staging area.

 Riding the Montaña de Oro Trails